 Bake the Cookie Bars

-Lastly, bake the Magic Cookie Bars in your oven at 350 degrees for 25 minutes.
+Lastly, bake the vegan magic bars in your oven at 350 degrees for 25-30 minutes.
 The coconut should slightly brown around the edges.

 Cool the Cookie Bars